Phone: (650) 725-0659

 Associate Director, PharmGKB

-Dr. Carrillo is a Research Scientist in the Department of Genetics and the Assistant Director of the PharmGKB.
-She joined the PharmGKB as the project's first scientific curator in 2002 after finishing her doctoral work.
-She briefly left PharmGKB to join the DTC genotyping start-up 23andMe, and returned to the PharmGKB in 2009 as the Assistant Director.
+Dr. Whirl-Carrillo is a Senior Research Scientist in the Department of Genetics and the Associate Director of the PharmGKB.
+She joined the PharmGKB as the project's first Scientific Curator in 2002 after finishing her doctoral work.
+She briefly left PharmGKB to join the DTC genotyping start-up 23andMe, and returned to the PharmGKB in 2009 as the Associate Director.
 Michelle received her PhD in Biophysics from Stanford University and her SB in Biology from MIT.

 Tiffany Murray, BA

-Tiffany is responsible for coordinating the activities for the PI, Director and Assistant Director as well as providing editorial services for the PharmGKB website since 2001.
-She has a B.A. from the University of California at San Diego.
+Tiffany coordinates the activities for the the PharmGKB co-PIs and Associate Director and is responsible for communications involving consortia, data licensing, and content use.
+She has a BA from the University of California at San Diego.

 Katrin Sangkuhl, PhD